-Did ancient man have the IQ of a toddler?
+Did your ancestors have the IQ of a toddler?

 Have you ever noticed that our expectations for ancient man are similar to those for a toddler?